BallisticLA/RandBLAS/README.md

 ### RandBLAS : A header-only C++ library for sketching in randomized linear algebra

-RandBLAS supports high-level randomized linear algebra algorithms (like randomized low-rank SVD) that might be implemented in other libraries.
+RandBLAS facilitates implementation of high-level randomized linear algebra algorithms, like randomized low-rank SVD.
+It does this by providing basic functionality for sketching with a BLAS-like interface.

 Our goal is for RandBLAS to become a standard like the BLAS, in that hardware vendors might release their own optimized implementations of algorithms which confirm to the RandBLAS API.